U.S. asset managers under-allocated to emerging markets despite outperformance

 "There is this narrative that you hear a lot that just by divine order EM is going to outperform developed markets because they're growing faster," said Tina Byles Williams, chief executive and chief investment officer of FIS Group.
 "We don't think that.
 None of those things are necessarily untrue, but market dynamics change (over time)."

-Linda Bakhshian, a multi-asset portfolio manager at Federated Investors Inc (FII.N), says that for her clients, who are more conservative, the returns are not consistent enough to merit significantly increasing allocation.
+Linda Bakhshian, a multi-asset portfolio manager at Federated Investors Inc, says that for her clients, who are more conservative, the returns are not consistent enough to merit significantly increasing allocation.

 "To invest in EM you need to have reliable information," Bakhshian said.
 "It takes a lot of resources that I could dedicate to other areas that will provide a better return for what I’m looking for."